 - A3.2.1 Clothing should be 'normal street type' suitable for the weather conditions during the competition.
 No clothing may be worn which will, in any manner, give the wearer artificial support.
-Such clothing includes shooting jackets, coats or vests which have straps or other devices which may be used to stiffen or lend support to the arm - A3.2.2 A physically handicapped competitor may use artificial support if individually authorised to do so by the Meeting Director - A3.2.3 All devices or equipment which may facilitate shooting, but which are not mentioned specifically in these rules, or which are contrary to the spirit of these rules, are forbidden.
+Such clothing includes shooting jackets, coats or vests which have straps or other devices which may be used to stiffen the body, or tightening devices which may be used to stiffen or lend support to the arm - A3.2.2 A physically handicapped competitor may use artificial support if individually authorised to do so by the Meeting Director - A3.2.3 All devices or equipment which may facilitate shooting, but which are not mentioned specifically in these rules, or which are contrary to the spirit of these rules, are forbidden.
 The Meeting Director, Assistant Meeting Director or any range official shall have the right to examine any competitor's equipment - A3.2.4 It is the responsibility of the competitor to submit any equipment, not specifically authorised, for official inspection and approval in sufficient time prior to the beginning of an event not to cause inconvenience to the competitor or any official